linode/docs/docs/guides/development/python/check-python-version/index.md

 Some systems distinguish between Python 2 and Python 3 installations.
 In these cases, to check your version of Python 3, you need to use the command `python3` instead of `python`.

 In fact, some systems use the `python3` command even when they do not have Python 2 installed alongside Python 3.
-In these cases, you only have the `python3` command, not the `python` command.
+In these cases, you only have the `python3` command.

-The command for checking the installed version of Python 3 remains otherwise the same — just use `python3` with the `--version` option:
+The command for checking the installed version of Python 3 remains otherwise the same - just use `python3` with the `--version` option:

     python3 --version